pishoyg/coptic/README.md

 ## Getting started

-Running `make install` should take care of most of the python installations.
+1. Running `make install` should take care of most of the python installations.

    If there are missing binaries that you need to download them, `make install` will let you know.

-You might also want to alias `python` to the latest version.
+1. You might also want to alias `python` to the latest version.

-## Directory Structure
+1. Our pipelines are defined in [`Makefile`](Makefile), and they correspond to blue circles in the diagram.
+Other pipelines in [`Makefile`](Makefile) are only used during development and testing, and are not relevant for output (re)generation.

-`dictionary/` contains subdirectories, each containing one dictionary, its data, and the scripts used to process the data into other formats. `bible/` currently contains a single subdirectory, containing [stshenouda.org](stshenouda.org)'s version of the Coptic Bible, and the scripts used to process it.
+1. Keep in mind that parameters are written with the assumption that they are being invoked from the repo's root directory, rather than from the directory where the script lives.
+You should do most of your development from within the root directory.

-`flashcards/` hosts the logic for creating the flashcard decks.
-It relies on data produced under `dictionary/` and `bible/`.
+1. This README is the single out-of-code documentation source for the whole repo.
+This is actually enforced.
+(If you try to create another `README.md`, the pre-commits will fail.)
+Other documentation lives within the code.

-`archive/` and `utils/` are not of particular interest.
+1. With the exception of `archive/`, `test/`, and `data/`, and `pre-commit/`, each subdirectory of the root directory represents a major pipeline, or category of pipelines, along with their associated data.

-There is a total of three README files in this repo.
-This is intentional, in order to prevent the documentation from scattering all over.
-The other two are under `dictionary/` and `bible/`, and they concern those subprojects specifically.
+1. We use pre-commit hooks extensively, and they have helped us discover a lot of bugs and issues with our code, and also keep our repo organized.
+They are not optional, and many of our pipelines assume that the pre-commits have done their job.
+Their installation should be covered by `make install`.
+They are defined in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
+They run automatically before a commit, but you can trigger them with Make recipes as well.

-Most scripts have default parameters with the assumption that they are being invoked from the repo's root directory, rather than from the directory where the script lives.
+Until [#120](https://github.com/pishoyg/coptic/issues/120) is resolved, you might need to pay some attention to when to trigger them manually, though you likely only need to worry about that later.

 ## `data/` Subdirectories